grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/_index.md

    **Note:**

-   If you migrate your alert rules to Grafana Alerting using the Alerting Provisioning HTTP API, you can edit alert rules in Grafana by adding the x-disable-provenance header to the following requests:
+   If you want to be able to edit provisioned alert rules directly in the Grafana UI, create or edit your alert rules in the Alerting Provisioning HTTP API and add the x-disable-provenance header to the following requests:

    POST /api/v1/provisioning/alert-rules